 - Mysore Mandala (teaches Ashtanga Vinyasa Yoga in an old traditional Indian home, surrounded by beautiful garden and an organic cafe.
 A variety of other classes are offered, including Ayurveda and pranayama).

-- Atma Vikasa Center of Yogic Sciences (offers small and authentic Hatha style yoga classes, as well as meditation, kriyas, pranayama, philosophy, and yogic lifestyle).
+- Atma Vikasa Center of Yogic Sciences (run by Mysore's back-bending specialist, Venkatesh, and his wife Hema.
+Offers small and authentic Hatha style yoga classes, as well as meditation, kriyas, pranayama, philosophy, and strict yogic lifestyle).

 - IndeaYoga (run by Bharath Shetty who studied with BKS Iyengar in Pune, and combines Hatha, Ashtanga and Iyengar styles of yoga).